Please help us throw ink at the devil by printing and distributing this article!!

 General Andrew Jackson was the hero of the Battle of New Orleans.

-By December 12, 1814, a huge British armada, under the command of Sir Alexander Cochrane, with more than 10,000 soldiers and sailors aboard had anchored in the Gulf of Mexico east of Lake Pontchartrain and Lake Borgne.
-This huge armada's mission was to seize the Louisiana Territory and hand it back to the Spanish Inquisition!!
+By December 12, 1814, a huge British armada, under the command of Sir Alexander Cochrane, with more than 18,000 soldiers and sailors aboard had anchored in the Gulf of Mexico east of Lake Pontchartrain and Lake Borgne.

 The Battle of New Orleans on January 8, 1815.